mugas/ricardo_moreira/content/blog/starting-over-from-the-scratch.md

 Good Stuff Creations would focused on local producers that I respect and want to help to put their products out

-I also wanted something that
+I also wanted something that challenged everyday so